iakinsey/things/README.md

 ### Introduction

-Things.py is a actor framework that emphasizes readability.
+Things.py is a actor framework that emphasizes readability, licened under the MIT License.

 ### Setting up an environment
 Things requires greenlet and (optonally) nose.